Introduction to OCaml

 Lists

-• Finally a real data structure to write some real programs!
+• Finally we can use a real data structure to write some real programs!

 • Lists are the most common data structure in OCaml, similar to dictionaries/objects for Python/JavaScript.